IELTS Cue Card Sample 26 - Describe an important decision that you made

 - Your decision of taking a course or learning a thing.

 - Your decision of taking a part-time/ full-time job.

-- Your decision of making a change in your family like, living in a town rather than in the village.
+- Your decision to make a change in your family like- living in a town rather than in the village.

-- Your decision of obeying your parents on certain issues.
+- Your decision to agreeing with your parents on certain complex issues.